 The answer to this question used to be a very complex “yes”.
 It used to be that getting all the protection you need involved running multiple programs.
-And, as you might expect, running multiple programs, if done incorrectly, can result in problems.
+And as you might expect, running multiple programs, if done incorrectly, can result in problems.

-Today, things are simpler.
+Today, things are much simpler.

 Become a Patron of Ask Leo! and go ad-free!